ErlingSigurdson/Drv7SegQ595/README.md

 ### PCB design and rich circuit diagram

-You may opt to use [KiCAD](https://www.kicad.org/) [files](extras/kicad/) provided with this library to build a DIY hardware driver compliant with the library's premises and reference schematic.
+You may opt to use [KiCAD](https://www.kicad.org/) [files](extras/kicad/) provided with this library to build a DIY hardware driver compliant with the library's premises and the reference circuit.
 All files are created using KiCAD 9.0.

 ![pcb_view_w_footprints_preview.png](extras/images/pcb_view_w_footprints_preview.png)